mdmacfar/montecarlosimulator/README.md

 Then to run the unit test, run

-python -m unittest discover mcs/tests > test_output.txt
+python -m unittest discover tests > test_output.txt

 This will overwrite the test_output.txt file.